snjzz38/LitGrader/README.md

 Firebase (Authentication & Firestore): For secure user authentication and persistent storage of grading results.

-Gemini API: The powerful multimodal AI model used for essay grading and feedback generation.
+Groq API: The powerful multimodal AI model used for essay grading and feedback generation.

 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.